8 Ways to Fix Kernel Mode Heap Corruption BSOD Error in 2023 [SOLVED] - Qiling

 Step 1.
 Select file types

-Launch Deep Data Recovery software.
-Select file types and click "Next" to start
+Launch Deep Data Recovery software, select the desired file types, and click "Next" to initiate the recovery process.

 Select file types that you want to recover